 LGBT Health and Well-being

-Like all Americans, LGBT Americans deserve respectful and culturally competent medical care and the security of affordable health care that meets their needs.
-HHS is committed to making this a reality for the LGBT community.
+HHS has led efforts to ensure that LGBT Americans receive respectful and culturally competent medical care and that they have the security of affordable health care that meets their needs.

-One key result of these efforts was the formation of the LGBT Issues Coordinating Committee, which is comprised of senior representatives from each division of HHS, coordinates LGBT-related policies across the department and recommends future actions that HHS can take to improve the health and well-being of LGBT individuals.
+One key result of these efforts was the formation of the LGBT Issues Coordinating Committee comprised of senior representatives from each division of HHS.
+This committee coordinates LGBT-related policies across the department and recommends future actions that HHS can take to improve the health and well-being of LGBT individuals.

-Each year, the Committee releases a report highlighting its accomplishments and objectives for the following 12 months.
+Each year the Committee releases a report highlighting accomplishments across HHS and offers objectives for the following 12 months.
 Click on the links below to read each year’s report.

 - HHS LGBT Issues Coordinating Committee 2013 Report